gangdong/gangdong.github.io/_posts/2019-01-23-Python-installation-ubuntu.md

 python --version
 ```
 Here I switched my default python version to python3.5.
 But python3.5 is still not the right one, what I need is python3.6.
-To install python3.6, there are usually two methods. one is using apt-get install.
+To install python3.6, there are usually two methods. one is using `apt-get install`.
 The command is as below.
 ```shell
 sudo add-apt-repository ppa:jonathonf/python-3.6
 sudo apt-get update